olaroos/deepnetnotes/basics.md

 $h$ - hidden-unit

 - **LSTM**: – Long Short Term Memory  [medium LSTM 1]
 Used to counteract the problems with vanishing-gradient in RNNs.
-Stronger than GRUs, can easily perform unbounded counting (don't know what that entails) [wiki LSTM]
+Stronger than GRUs, can easily perform unbounded counting (don't know what that entails) [wiki LSTM] Both LSTM and GRU are different from Vanilla RNN which replaces the old hidden state with a new calculated one while LSTM/GRU adds the new hidden state on top of the old one.
-LSTM uses a cell-state that is updated without multiplication of Weights and hence is not affected by the vanishing gradient problem and can remember further back in time.
+LSTM uses a cell-state that is updated without multiplication of Weights and hence can carry information far backwards without being affected by the vanishing gradient problem.
 **3 inputs and outputs 2 states:**  [medium LSTM 2]
 $x$ – input
 $c$ – cell-state